 - Sleep deprivation: Some children don’t get enough sleep.
 If your child is fussy, cranky or has difficulty staying asleep at night it might be because he isn’t getting enough naptime or isn’t getting to bed early enough.

 - Separation issues: Your child may have difficulty relaxing and going to sleep if he feels upset that you are not there.
 Try an extra long cuddle before bedtime, a security object such as a blanket or stuffed animal, or leaving her door open when you put her to bed.

 - Nightmares: Most children will experience nightmares at one time or another.
 Nightmares can happen after a stressful physical or emotional event or can be caused by fever.
 Your child may call out to you for comfort.
 Talk calmly, cuddle and reassure your child.

 - Loud snoring: If your child regularly snores loudly, this can be a sign of a problem.

 - Night terrors: These are different from nightmares.
 Children with night terrors scream uncontrollably, may breathe quickly, and seem to be awake.
 If you wake your child, he’s likely to be confused, and may take longer to settle down and go back to sleep.
-They usually happen between the ages of 4 and 12, but can happen to children as young as 18 months.
-Most children will outgrow them, but if they persist talk to your doctor.
+Night terrors usually happen between the ages of 4 and 12, but can happen to children as young as 18 months old.
+Most children will outgrow them, but talk to your doctor if they persist.

 What if my child regularly has trouble falling asleep?

-Some children have trouble falling to sleep on their own and can lay awake for long periods of time.
+Some children have trouble falling asleep on their own and can lay awake for long periods of time.
 This can be caused by too much screen time before bed, or caffeine from soda and energy drinks.